Sussex Police and Crime Commissioner election

 - queues outside to minimise interactions and keep you safe

-- confirming the number of electors that can be safely allowed in each polling station at any time.
-Once at capacity a one in, one out policy will be in place
+- confirming the number of electors that can be safely allowed in each polling station at any time - once at capacity, a one in, one out policy was in place

 Timetable for the PCC Election 2021